Reviews You Can Rely On

 Too warm for summer hiking

-This sock kept our feet comfortable in various conditions — we even hiked shoeless in the rain!
+The Smartwool Classic Mountaineer Maximum Cushion kept our feet comfortable in various conditions — we even hiked shoeless in the rain!
 Our feet got wet for sure, but they stayed warm and comfortable.
 At the end of a long day hiking, the Mountaineer also helped maintain warmth in our sleeping bag and quickly became our favorite warm sleeping sock.
-This attribute can also be a drawback, however.
+However, this attribute can also be a drawback.
 When we tried to hike in even moderately warm weather, our feet quickly felt overheated and our calves itchy.
 Because of their thickness, we recommend this sock primarily for cold weather pursuits.
-Also, there is no elastic around the arch or heel to hold the sock in place so that it may move around.
-Due to the plushness, this didn't cause any issues with blistering.
-But cramming all that plushness into a tight hiking shoe can be an issue.
-While these socks will fit into shoes, we find them much more comfortable in boots.
-Bottom line, the Mountaineer is a thick sock that will keep you comfy on all your wintry adventures.
-We also like the similar REI Co-op Merino Wool Expedition, when you want to save a few bucks.
+Also, there is no elastic around the arch or heel to hold the sock in place, so it may move around.
+Due to its plushness, we didn't find any issues with blistering.
+But cramming all that plush cushioning into a tight hiking shoe may be an issue for some.
+We found them much more comfortable in boots than in a smaller hiking shoe.
+Bottom line: the Mountaineer is a thick sock that will keep you comfy on all your wintry adventures.
+Another option that didn't score quite as well as the Smartwool Classic Mountaineer but offers many similar features is the REI Co-op Merino Wool Expedition.
+It's a good one to take a closer look at if you need a winter sock but prefer to save a few bucks.

 Read more: Smartwool Classic Mountaineer Maximum Cushion review